University job cuts to ‘hit 10,000 by year end’ despite fee rise

 Thousands of job cuts in UK higher education could be announced by the end of the year, with university leaders claiming that the rise in English tuition fees has come “too late” to fend off redundancies.

-Sector leaders expected more than 100 of the UK’s 140-odd universities to be making redundancies by the start of 2025, in what has been described as a “cataclysmic” situation where “everything is on the table”.
+Sector leaders expected more than 100 of the UK’s 140-odd universities to be making redundancies by the end of 2024-25, in what has been described as a “cataclysmic” situation where “everything is on the table”.

 The announcement that tuition fees in England will rise for the first time since 2017 – from £9,250 to £9,535 next autumn – has done little to alleviate financial difficulties being felt across the sector.
 While this could bring in as much as £371 million in additional revenue, there is uncertainty about how many institutions will be able to charge it to continuing students, and the Office for Students has warned that steep hikes to employer national insurance contributions announced in the Westminster government’s budget will cost English providers £430 million annually.